HNINNANDAR/Finance_Tracker/README.md

 ## 12. How to Use

-1. **Launch the Application:**
+1. **Launch App:**
-   Run the `MainFrame` class to start the Finance Tracker desktop app.
+   Run `MainFrame.java` to start the Finance Tracker.

 2. **Login or Register:**
-- If you have an account, enter your credentials on the login screen.
-- To create a new account, click the "Register" link and fill out the registration form.
+  - Existing users can log in with credentials.
+  - New users can register using the "Register" link.

-3. **Navigate the Dashboard:**
+3. **Navigate:**
-- After login, use the sidebar to access **Dashboard**, **Add Transaction**, **View Transactions**, and **Categories**.
+   Use the sidebar to access Dashboard, Add/View Transactions, and Categories.
-- The dashboard shows an overview of your finances for the selected month and year.

-4. **Manage Transactions:**
+4. **Manage Finances:**
-- Click **Add Transaction** to record income or expenses with categories and amounts.
+  - Add transactions with amount, category, and type.
-- Use **View Transactions** to browse, edit, or delete existing entries.
+  - View, update, or delete past transactions.

-5. **Manage Categories:**
+5. **Customize Categories:**
-- Use the **Categories** panel to add, update, or remove expense/income categories for better organization.
+   Create and manage custom income/expense categories.

-6. **Filter by Month and Year:**
+6. **Filter by Date:**
-- Use the dropdown selectors at the bottom of the dashboard to filter financial data by specific months and years.
+   Use dropdowns to view transactions for a specific month/year.

 7. **Logout:**
-- Click the **Logout** button at the top-right corner to safely sign out and return to the login screen.
+   Click "Logout" to securely exit the application.

-**Sample Test Account:**
+**Test Account:**
-- Email: `test@example.com`
+Email: `test@example.com`
-- Password: `password123`
+Password: `password123`

 ---

 ## 13. Design Justification & Principles

-- **Use of Interfaces and Composition:**
+- **Interfaces & Composition:**
-  The project uses DAO interfaces (e.g., `UserDAO`, `CategoryDAO`, `TransactionDAO`) to separate data access logic from UI and business logic.
-This allows easy replacement of data sources or mocking during testing.
-Composition is applied in UI panels by injecting DAO dependencies and callbacks, promoting loose coupling and better maintainability.

-- **Liskov Substitution Principle (LSP):**
-  UI components like `DashboardPanel`, `AddTransactionPanel`, `ViewTransactionPanel`, and `ManageCategoryPanel` follow consistent interfaces and behavior, allowing them to be swapped or extended without breaking the main frame’s navigation or flow.
-This design ensures that subclasses or panel replacements maintain expected behaviors.

-- **Open-Closed Principle (OCP):**
-  The application design supports adding new features without modifying existing code.
-For example, new transaction types or UI panels can be added by extending existing classes and registering them in the card layout, without changing the core navigation or data models.
-The use of functional interfaces for callbacks (e.g., refreshing dashboard after adding transactions) also adheres to OCP by allowing extension through composition.
+  DAO interfaces separate UI and database logic, supporting testability and flexibility.

+- **SOLID Principles:**
+  - *Liskov Substitution:* UI panels follow consistent behavior for easy replacement.
+  - *Open-Closed:* New features can be added without altering existing code.

 - **Design Patterns:**
-    - **DAO Pattern:** Abstracts all database operations through interfaces and concrete implementations (`UserDAO`, `CategoryDAO`, `TransactionDAO`), enabling clean separation of concerns and easy database swapping or mocking.
-    - **Observer Pattern / Callback Functions:** Panels notify others about data changes using callbacks (e.g., `AddTransactionPanel` triggers a dashboard refresh), enabling responsive UI updates without tight coupling.
-    - **CardLayout for View Management:** Manages switching between multiple UI screens (login, dashboard, add transaction, etc.) cleanly, maintaining separation of concerns and simplifying navigation logic.

-These design choices enhance modularity, ease of testing, and future extensibility, making the Finance Tracker robust and adaptable.
+  - *DAO Pattern:* Encapsulates all database access logic.
+  - *Observer Pattern:* Panels update views via callback functions.
+  - *CardLayout:* Simplifies view navigation and screen transitions.

+These principles ensure clean architecture, scalability, and easy maintenance.

 ---